When was my house built?

-In some cases, older and period properties are constructed using materials that might prove difficult or costly to repair, or may require specialist building techniques.
+Older and period properties are sometimes constructed using materials that might be difficult to source or costly to repair.
+They may even require specialist building techniques.

 These may have been sent to you by your conveyancing solicitor a month or so after the sale was completed.
 If you can’t find your deeds, contact your solicitor or the mortgage company, as they may still have them.